 That money didn’t buy you luxury accommodations, either.
 Most cars came without speedometers, which weren’t required for racing use.
 Much of the 250 GTO’s switchgear was borrowed from the pedestrian Fiat 500, a move that modern Ferrari buyers simply wouldn’t accept.

 Prices for 250 GTOs began to rise in the 1970s and 1980s, before reaching stratospheric levels in recent years.
 In 2008, a 250 GTO traded hands for a then-record 15.7 million British pounds, the equivalent of $24.5 million today.
 Recently, another example sold in the U.K. for a reported $31.7 million.

 Two GTOs were built with Ferrari’s four-liter 330 engine, making them among the most collectable Ferrari models of all time.
-The Ferrari 330 GTO is recognizable by the large bulge on the hood, a concession made to accommodate the larger 4.0-liter v-12 engine.
+Known as the 330 LM, the cars are recognizable by the large bulge on their hood, a concession made to accommodate the larger 4.0-liter V-12 engine.

 The 1962 Ferrari 330 LM shown here took Best of Show honors in the Sport category at Sunday’s Amelia Island Concours d’Elegance.
 It’s owned by Jim Jaeger of Indian Hill, Ohio, and wears the same livery it did for the 1962 24 Hours of Le Mans, where it qualified in seventh place.